karlropkins/embrs/pkgdown/index.md

 <img src="man/figures/README-example1-1.png" width="100%" />

-But vehicles can also be added together to make fleets and routes can be added to build small-scale emission inventories, or compare emissions on different routes.
+Vehicles can also be added together to make fleets and these and routes can be multiplied to produce small-scale emission inventories or compare emissions on different routes.

 For example:

 ``` r
 # EURO VI diesel versus Battery Electric BUS comparison from Tivey et al (2023)
 # a EURO VI ICE diesel bus weighing 15925 kg
 bus.1 <- bus_ice(name="E6DV", veh.wt=15925, euro.class="VI", eng.fuel="diesel")
 # a battery electric bus weighing 17725 kg (and conventional brakes)